 Ὀρθόδοξος Θεολογικὴ Σχολὴ τοῦ Ἁγίου Φωτίου

 The St. Photios Orthodox Theological Seminary is a small institution of higher education under the jurisdiction of the American Eparchy of the Church of the Genuine Orthodox Christians of Greece.
 The Seminary is located in the town of Etna, in the mountains of Northern California, approximately one hour south of the Oregon border.
-It is housed in a large two-story, 10,000 square foot (930 square meter) complex with dormitory accommodations for a maximum of twelve students, a kitchen and dining facilities, classrooms,* a lecture hall, a library, administrative and faculty offices, and accommodations for visiting scholars.
-Classes will commence in September of 2016.
+It is housed in a large two-story, 10,500 square foot (975 square meter) complex of forty-two rooms with dormitory accommodations for a maximum of twelve students (sharing four private bathrooms), a kitchen and cafeteria, classrooms,* a small Chapel, a lecture hall, a library, administrative and faculty offices, and quarters for visiting scholars.

 The Seminary, a private institution, is licensed by the California Bureau for Private Postsecondary Education.
 Licensure means that the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.

-* Classrooms will be equipped with whiteboards, computers, and audio recording equipment.
-Classrooms designated for instruction in practical skills (iconography and vestment-making) will be equipped with easels and art supplies, as well as sewing machines and sewing supplies.
+* Classrooms are equipped with whiteboards, computers, and audio recording equipment.
+Classrooms designated for instruction in practical skills (iconography and vestment-making) are equipped with easels and art supplies, as well as sewing machines and sewing supplies.